House in Schandel

-It was planned to restore the main house, transform the barn on the street side into utility rooms and the pigsty into living quarters.
+It was planned that we restore the main house, transform the barn on the street side into utility rooms and the pigsty into living quarters.

-After the work began we found that the barn and pigsty had been built directly on the arable soil and without earthworks to find a foundation of clay.
+After the work began we found that the barn and pig sty had been built directly onto the arable soil and without earthworks to find a foundation of clay.
 We were able to save the barn by consolidating it with a fairly solid floor slab, but we were forced to rebuild the pigsty keeping its original proportions.

-In the new annex we drew a living room and dining room on two levels with gable open towards the landscape through a large bay window.
-The more modest openings designed for the lateral facades preserve the vernacular character of the whole while expressing its new destination.
+In the new annex we drew a living room and dining room on two levels with a gable, open towards the landscape through a large bay window.
+The more modest openings designed for the lateral facades preserved the vernacular character of the whole while expressing its new destination.